giomasce/asmc/README.md

 ### How to interpret all the writings

 For the full story, read below and the code.
-However, just to have an idea of what is happening:
+However, just to have an idea of what is happening, if you use the command above to boot `boot_asmg.x86` the following will happen:

- * The first log lines are written by the bootloader (if you are using mine instead of GRUB).
-At this point it is mostly concerned with loading to RAM the actual kernel and entering the CPU's protected mode.
-GRUB does the same things, but it does them better and does not write anything to the serial.
+ * The first log lines are written by the bootloader.
+At this point it is mostly concerned with loading to RAM the actual kernel, enabling some obscure features of the PC platform used to boot properly and entering the CPU's protected mode.

  * At some point `asmc` kernel is finally ran, and it writes `Hello, asmc!` to the log.
 There is where the `asmc` binary seed first